soyoahn/soyoahn.github.io/lists.md

 ## <font color="#038C73">Books Read</font>
 2025
 - **The Metamorphosis by Franz Kafka** <font color="gray">{ This was required reading in high school but I didn't understand it then.
-Is it possible to understand it without having lived an enough number of years and without having witnessed a fair share of personal tragedies?
+Is it possible to understand it without having lived enough number of years and without having witnessed a fair share of personal tragedies?
 Is Gregor's story a common one these days?
 I know a Gregor and I don't know what the solution is.
 Certainly not the one in the book. }</font>
 - **The Stranger by Albert Camus** <font color="gray">{ Dreadful.
 What did I just read?
 Like King Lear's Cordelia--Meursault fails to care to realize that we live in a society.
 A cautionary tale for an increasing number of people in this terribly alienating mask of a society we live in now. }</font>
 - **Animal Farm by George Orwell** (re-read) <font color="gray">{ Everyone should revisit this book. }</font>
 - **Parable of the Sower (#1 Earthseed) by Octavia Butler** <font color="gray">{ Loved Lauren.
 I fear the book.
 Too prophetic. }</font>